szabgab/perlmaven.com/sites/en/pages/contributing-to-open-source-perl-ecosystem.md

 <h2 id="pod">Improve documentation, examples for common use cases</h2>

-Most modules come witha <b>SYNOPSIS</b> that shows the basic usage of the module, but in many cases that's not a full example and it only show a very limited usage of the module.
+Most modules come witha **SYNOPSIS** that shows the basic usage of the module, but in many cases that's not a full example and it only show a very limited usage of the module.

 Some modules come with examples file usuall in the `eg/` or `examples/` subdriectory of the modules.